 Whether you’re looking to complete the game alone, with friends or defeat the hardmode boss this Portal Knights class tier list will detail the pros and cons of each available class.
 Be it the Warrior, Mage, Ranger, Rogue or Druid you’re considering to play each has their own summary below.
 While all of these classes are capable of finishing Portal Knights some simply excel at how fast and easily they can tackle the game content.

 The term best is often a subjective term in video games and Portal Knights is no exception, when determining which class is best for this class guide the following factors have been considered.
 Given the design of the core Portal Knights story adventure, boss fighting and extra content along the way you’ll need a class that has the following attributes:

 - Durability: While avoiding all damage is preferred having the safety net of being able to absorb a few hits along the way can significantly reduce frustration and having to trek back to a quest or location after respawning.
-Avoiding all hits is also difficult to achieve across all content particularly the first time you fight bosses or the hard bosses until you master each of their mechanics.
+Avoiding all hits is also difficult to achieve across all content particularly the first time you fight bosses or the hard bosses until you master each of their respective mechanics.